paukstelis/octoprint_deploy/README.md

   * If your printer does not have a serial number, it will time out and use the physical USB address for udev entries.
   * Continue until you have added all the printers you want to use
   * haproxy entries are updated so you can connect via http://octopi.local/instancename/ (trailing slash is needed)
+  * Please note, haproxy entries are NOT used for webcams once you use this system.
+Connect to them via hostname:port.
 * Ubuntu/Mint/Fedora (Fedora not completely tested)
   * __You do not need to install OctoPrint using any Wiki instructions.
 The script will do it for you__
   * Install Ubuntu 18-22.X, Mint 20.3+, Debian, DietPi, RPi OS, Armbian, or Fedora35+ on your system (make sure your user is admin for sudo)